 The following information is required to be submitted directly to the Admissions Office: WSCC application, official transcripts from each college attended and an ACT score of 20 or higher.
-The following information is submitted directly to the PTA Program using an electronic application process: completed PTA program application, documentation of physical therapy volunteer/observation experience, as well as student copies of all transcripts and your ACT score.
-See application links for specific submission details.
+The following information is submitted directly to the PTA Program using an electronic application process: completed PTA program application, documentation of physical therapy volunteer/observation experience, as well as student (unofficial) copies of transcripts from all colleges previously attended and your ACT score.
+See Application links for specific submission details.